lizmat/ParaSeq/README.md

 first
 -----

-The [`.first`](https://docs.raku.org/type/List#routine_first) method is supported without any specific hypering support added as it turned out to be impossible to make it faster..
+The [`.first`](https://docs.raku.org/type/List#routine_first) method is supported without any specific hypering support added as it turned out to be impossible to make it faster.

 head
 ----